AlexanderDashkov/BlameInspector/README.md

 mvn package

+and add one-jar.properties to the root of the jar

-To run in one directory with git and stacktraceparserjmolly.jar
+To run in one directory with git

-java -classpath BlameInspector.jar;stacktraceparser.jar BlameInspector.Main $RepositoryName$ $TicketNumber$
+java -jar BlameInspector.one-jar.jar -p $RepositoryName$ -t $TicketNumber$